dwarvesf/brainery/hiring/open-positions/technical-recruiter.md

   - recruiter
 title: Technical Recruiter
 date: 2023-12-15
-description: "**We are seeking an experienced and proactive Technical Recruiter to join our HR team.
-The ideal candidate will play a pivotal role in sourcing, attracting, and hiring top-tier talents and take care of our team members' growth.**"
+description: The ideal candidate will play a pivotal role in sourcing, attracting, and hiring top-tier talents and take care of our team members' growth.
 authors:
   - nikki
   - vitran